 Chalk powder is pre-broken down for you.
 This fine chalk feels like shoving your hands into a smooth body of water.

 There is also liquid chalk available.
-This magnesium carbonate, mixed with alcohol, gets rubs on the hands like lotion.
+This magnesium carbonate, mixed with alcohol, rubs on the hands like lotion.
 Once the alcohol evaporates, a thin layer of chalk gets left behind.